TrungMai2028/Scoops/README.md

 Scoop is a full-stack web application designed for a local ice cream shop.
 It allows customers to browse the menu, view product details, add items to a cart, and proceed through a simple checkout process.
 The project also includes basic backend functionality for managing products.

-This project was developed for the TigerHackathon and won **First Prize**.
+This project was developed for the TigerHackathon.

 ## Features